gpii-ops/gpii-infra/aws/README.md

 See [CI-CD.md](../CI-CD.md)

-## Production is broken, there's been a security breach, or there is some other operational emergency

-First of all, DON'T PANIC!
-Everything is going to be fine. :)

-Your next task is to find a human on the Ops team.
-Ops engineers are trained to handle emergencies (including asking other experts for help).
+## Contacting the Ops team

 The steps below for finding an Ops person escalate in urgency and disruptiveness.
 Favor earlier steps and waiting for a response, but use your best judgement.

-If production is down right before a big demo or an attack is in progress, it's more important to get an engineer's attention than it is to avoid sending notifications to a few extra people.
+If there is an emergency -- production is down right before a big demo, an attack is in progress -- then it's more important to get an engineer's attention than it is to avoid sending notifications to a few extra people.

 1. Note that we do not currently have a formal on-call rotation.
 24x7 support is Best Effort.
+1. If you don't have an account on the RtF Slack, skip the next few steps.
 1. Go to #ops in Slack.
 Ask for help using `@here`.
 [More on Slack announcements](https://get.slack.help/hc/en-us/articles/202009646-Make-an-announcement).
 1. Go to #ops in Slack.
 Ask for help using `@channel`.
-1. Email `infrastructure at lists.gpii.net`.
+1. Email `ops at raisingthefloor dot org`.

-   * This is a public mailing list, so provide a brief description of the affected system but avoid discussing details.
-(We believe in transparency but it can be dangerous in certain kinds of emergencies.)
+### There is an operational emergency (production is broken, there's been a security breach, etc.)

+First of all, DON'T PANIC!
+Everything is going to be fine. :)

+Your next task is to find a human on the Ops team.
+Ops engineers are trained to handle emergencies (including asking other experts for help).

+Start with the procedure above -- it is the quickest way to notify as many Ops team members as possible -- but bias toward action rather than waiting.
+For example, for an ordinary question or non-urgent problem, I would post in Slack and wait a while before trying again or moving to the next contact step.
+If production were down, I would post in Slack but wait only a minute or two before moving to the next contact step.

+If you have exhausted the contact steps above, move on to these steps only for emergencies:

 1. Call or text specific Ops engineers.
 [Contact info](https://docs.google.com/document/d/1EDYhWYipUluzG6K8S-W4clsAGInm2RdjkpKq9Lw_dhE/edit).
    * If possible, pick an engineer who is in the middle of their work day over an engineer who is likely asleep.
 Timezone information is in [Contact info](https://docs.google.com/document/d/1EDYhWYipUluzG6K8S-W4clsAGInm2RdjkpKq9Lw_dhE/edit)
    * Repeat until you've reached an Ops engineer, or exhausted the list of Ops engineers (likely-awake or otherwise).